alexsprojects/tools-for-study/README.md

 Use the IDE recommended by the people who made the language.

+## Here's some links for big programs that I can't cram into a single script (dependencies and all that boring stuff make it impossible)

+https://github.com/hluk/CopyQ - **The only clipboard manager you'll ever need.**

 > An awesome & curated list of best applications and tools for Windows.